casid/jusecase/README.md

 Note: There currently is no golden way to use dependency injection.
 Both manual and automatic approaches have benefits and drawbacks.
 This is why JUsecase doesn't require you to make that decision at the beginning of your project.

 If you are unsure what dependency injection method to use, start with manual injection.
 The good news is: Switching to a dependency injection framework will still be very straight forward.
-Is is because all dependencies are managed at one central place.
+This is because all dependencies are managed at one central place.
 And remember, no tests need to be changed when you change the dependency injection method.
 Your unit tests will check that your usecases can be generated, no matter what.